Frequently asked questions

 - You can contact the patient's social worker, and request that the patient call you;

-- You can purchase phone cards for your friend or family member in the hospital, and ask them to call you from one of the pay telephones on the ward.
+- You can purchase phone cards for your friend or family member in the hospital, and ask them to call you from one of the pay telephones on the treatment units.
 These phones are for outgoing calls only.

 Where is Western State Hospital located?